Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: Experiment

-\section{Qualitative Analysis}
+\subsection{Qualitative Analysis}

-To understand the effect of the learned increment $\Delta$, we conduct a qualitative analysis on the MSR-VTT 1k-A validation set, focusing on its impact on representation geometry and alignment behavior at inference.
+\paragraph{Geometric Properties of $\Delta$.} To understand the effect of the learned increment $\Delta$, we conduct a qualitative analysis on the MSR-VTT 1k-A validation set, focusing on its impact on representation geometry and alignment behavior at inference.
 As shown in Figure~\ref{fig:cosine}, our method GARE yields lower cosine similarities between positive pairs than the baseline, indicating larger angular separation and improved uniformity on the unit hypersphere~\cite{wang2020understanding}.

-Figures~\ref{fig:norms_neg} and~\ref{fig:norms_pos} further show that while $t_i$ is concentrated around norm 12, the offset $t_{\Delta_{ij}}$ exhibits greater and more diverse magnitudes.
-This supports our view that $\Delta$ serves as a tension offloading mechanism, allowing $t_i$ to remain a stable prototype while $t_{\Delta_{ij}}$ absorbs pair-specific adjustments—particularly useful under gradient noise from false negatives.
-As shown in Figure~\ref{fig:distance_shift}, $t_{\Delta_{ij}}$ is generally farther from $v_j$ than $t_i$, indicating that the model does not simply pull pairs closer but expands the representation scale to allow more flexible alignment.
-This explains why, despite lower cosine similarity, GARE achieves better uniformity and geometric balance.
+Figures~\ref{fig:norms_neg} and~\ref{fig:norms_pos} show that the norm of the adjusted text embedding $t_{\Delta}$ consistently exceeds that of the original $t$, implying that $\Delta$ expands text representations onto a series of spheres of larger radius.
+Positive embeddings $t_{\Delta_{ii}}$ also have greater norms, consistent with our analysis of $\Delta$’s iterative update behavior.
+Performing the first-order Taylor expansion around nonzero $\Delta$ states (i.e., with nonzero initialization per iteration) mitigates logit-ranking distortion that occurs when expanding solely at zero.
+As negative increments $\Delta_{ij}$ ($j\ne i$) are pushed outward, the positive $\Delta_{ii}$ also expands to preserve relative belief masses~\cite{sensoy2018evidential} among logits, lowering overall cosine similarity while maintaining relative softmax probabilities.

+Figure~\ref{fig:distance_shift} further shows that $t_{\Delta_{ij}}$ lies farther from $v_j$ than $t_i$, implying that the model does not simply reduce inter-modal distance but expands the text representation onto a larger spherical shell for finer alignment.
+This suggests that, in cosine-based contrastive learning, encouraging greater dispersion of samples in the unnormalized feature space (i.e., higher pre-projection uniformity) may facilitate more effective alignment on the unit hypersphere.

+Overall, these results indicate that optimization tension is effectively released: representation learning is no longer confined to the narrow region induced by the modality gap but occurs within a broader geometric space, thereby raising the upper bound of achievable alignment performance.
 Additional training-time analysis is provided in Appendix.\ref{appendix:behavior}.